-If stop3 is exited by means of the \overline{RESET} pin, then the MCU is reset and operation will resume after taking the reset vector.
-Exit by means of one of the internal interrupt sources results in the MCU taking the appropriate interrupt vector.
+If stop3 is exited by means of the \overline{RESET} pin, then the MCU will be reset and operation will resume after taking the reset vector.
+Exit by means of an asynchronous interrupt or the real-time interrupt will result in the MCU taking the appropriate interrupt vector.